GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/tut_debugging/index.md

 title: "Debugging extensions"
 seoTitle: "Chrome Extensions Tutorial: Debugging extensions"
 date: 2012-09-18
-updated: 2021-09-17
+updated: 2022-04-03
 description: Step-by-step instructions on how to debug Chrome Extensions.
 ---

+## Overview {: #overview }

-Extensions are able to leverage the same debugging benefits [Chrome DevTools][1] provides for web pages, but they carry unique behavior properties.
+Extensions can leverage the same debugging benefits [Chrome DevTools][chrome-devtools] provides for web pages, but they carry unique behavior properties.
 Becoming a master extension debugger requires an understanding of these behaviors, how extension components work with each other, and where to corner bugs.
 This tutorial gives developers a basic understanding of debugging extensions.